stephanstapel/ZUGFeRD-csharp/README.md

 https://github.com/zugferd

 # Introduction
-The ZUGFeRD library allows to create XML files as required by German electronic invoice initiative ZUGFeRD as well invoices in the successor Factur-X. One special profil for Factur-X is the German XRechnung.
+The ZUGFeRD library allows to create XML files as required by German electronic invoice initiative ZUGFeRD as well invoices in the successor Factur-X. One special profile of Factur-X is the German XRechnung format.
 The library is meant to be as simple as possible, however it is not straight forward to use as the resulting XML file contains a complete invoice in XML format.
 Please take a look at the ZUGFeRD-Test project to find sample creation code.
 This code creates the same XML file as shipped with the ZUGFeRD information package.

 A description of the library can be found here: